Ke'Bryan Hayes Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in the league.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.09).
+- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.08).

-- Marlins pitchers combine to surrender 79 total home runs at a rate of one per game (to rank 13th in the league).
+- The Marlins give up the ninth-fewest home runs in baseball (79 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.